 Acoustic Emission

-Not the audible range up to 20kHz but above is what we are interested in here
+It's the inaudible range over 20kHz that we are interested in here

-The technique of Acoustic Emission (AE) is one where I have a lot of experience applying with rotating equipment in automotive, food, and utilities sectors with multiple examples of proven cost benefits.
+The inspection technique of Acoustic Emission (AE) is one where I have a lot of experience applying it to rotating equipment in automotive, food, and the utilities sectors with multiple examples of proven cost benefits.

-AE technology is transferrable to any industry that operates rotating equipment, it is compliant to very low speed rotation and can be used to monitor pressure systems very similar to Ultrasound.
+AE technology is transferrable to any industry that operates rotating equipment, it is compliant with very low speed rotational assets and can also be used to monitor pressure systems similar to Ultrasound.

-The AE instrumentation I use is the Holroyd MHC Memo Pro, it's a simple data-logger that can be used by engineers, maintainers and front line operators.
-UPTIME Consultant owns multiple sets that can be demonstrated on request.
+The AE instrument I use is the Holroyd MHC Memo Pro, it's a simple data-logger that can be used by engineers, maintainers and front line operators.
+UPTIME Consultant owns multiple MHC sets that can be demonstrated on request.

-I have experience of training Predictive Specialists, Reliability Engineers, Technicians, Maintainers, and Operators how to use these AE data-loggers, including aspects of asset criticality, obtaining meaningful readings, forming inspection routes, use of trending software, signature triggers, and Spectrum Analysis (FFT) if required.
+I also have experience of training Predictive Specialists, Reliability Engineers, Technicians, Maintainers, and Operators how to use these AE data-loggers, including aspects of asset criticality, obtaining meaningful readings, authoring inspection routes, use of trending software, signature triggers, and Spectrum Analysis (FFT) if required.

 The UPTIME Consultant articles below explain more about the little understood predictive technology of AE.